Aircraft routing and crew pairing: updated algorithms at Air France: Introduction

 \subsection{Literature review}

+All the versions of the problems considered in this paper are NP-hard.
+We focus here on mathematical programming approaches.

-Aircraft routing is the easiest of the two problems.
-Usually, costs are not taken into account when routes are built, making aircraft routing a feasibility problem.
-The key aspect is that routes must regularly visit some specific airports to enable maintenance operations.
-Aircraft routing is sometimes turned into an optimization problem, either to maximize profit when the fleet is heterogeneous \citep{desaulniers1997daily,barnhart1998flight}, or to minimize delay propagation along sequences of flights \citep{lan2006planning}.
-As Air France fleets are homogeneous and delay is not taken into account, we stick to the tradition and model the aircraft routing as a feasibility problem in this paper.
-State-of-the-art solution approaches rely on column generation \citep{barnhart1998flight,desaulniers1997daily}, where columns are sequences of flight legs between airports where maintenance checks can be performed.
-They can solve to optimality large instances of the optimization version in a few hours.
-Alternative approaches include heuristics \citep{feo1989flight} and Lagrangian relaxation~\citep{clarke1997aircraft}.
+Aircraft routing is considered at Air France as a pure feasibility problem, which contrasts with the recent literature which considers optimization versions.
+Authors either maximize profit when the fleet is heterogeneous \citep{desaulniers1997daily,barnhart1998flight}, or minimize delay propagation along sequences of flights \citep{lan2006planning}.
+A recent paper introduces tools to deal with richer maintenance constraints \citep{safaei2018aircraft}.
+State-of-the-art solution approaches rely on column generation \citep{barnhart1998flight,desaulniers1997daily,lan2006planning,froyland2013recoverable}, where columns are sequences of flight legs between airports where maintenance checks can be performed.
+They can solve to optimality large instances of the optimization versions in a few hours.
+(The solution proposed in \cite{lan2006planning} is actually for the so-called {\em tail assignment problem}, where the airplanes are distinguishable, but it can be adapted to aircraft routing.)
+Alternative approaches include heuristics \citep{feo1989flight} and Lagrangian relaxations~\citep{clarke1997aircraft}.